Download PDF: Voelz, Be Careful

 And when we begin the process of seeing, our world becomes a sign of the reign and rule of God.
 When we dare to open our eyes and see Jesus in others around us, we open up the possibility of a new sight.
 This new type of seeing is what God desires for the world.
 Our world begins to look more and more like the vision of the heavenly Jerusalem we read about in Revelation – a place where there is no hunger, death, crying, mourning, or pain.
 When we begin to open our eyes and act according to the picture that Matthew’s Gospel paints, the Jesus we see works with us to change this world into what God intended.

 The world looked a little more like God’s vision on prom night at Turner County High School.
 Prom night.
 It’s a huge event in most high schools that brings the whole school together.
 Tons of money gets poured into dresses, hair, make-up, tuxedos, flowers, cars, meals, decorations, and photos.
+Perhaps if you need more money, consider removing charge offs from your credit report.
 But in Ashburn, Georgia, prom night has until now been a night of division.
 You see, Turner County High School has always had two proms – and neither of them official.
 There was always a prom for African American students, organized by African American students and a prom for white students, organized by white students.

 That’s the way things have always been in Ashburn.
 But this year something changed.
 James Hall, the senior class president said, “Everybody says that’s just how it’s always been.
 It’s just the way of this very small town.”
 In other words, everyone in that town had always seen each other on the basis of race.
 All they had seen was that two different skin tones meant that there were two different proms.
 They had also always had two different homecoming queens – one white and one black.
 They couldn’t even dance with someone of a different color!
 The four senior class officers – two whites and two African Americans – decided that they should have one prom.
 James Hall said, “It’s time for a change.”